 Why fundraisers?
 Unfortunately, all schools have great difficulty providing all the materials and experiences for the children from tuition alone.
 Our goal is to provide the highest quality care for your child.
 Because accomplishing this is costly, we must have added funds to our kindergarten education tuition.
 Each year, we kick off our auction planning in October at our Pumpkin Pie Social.
 We do not insist on a dollar amount, but encourage each parent volunteer where their services best fit.
 We certainly understand that a time commitment is not possible for everyone and so we always appreciate monetary donations.
 In October, our kindergarten education school hosts a book fair.
 This is a great opportunity for parents to do some early holiday shopping.
 Country Village earns a percentage of total sales in which we are able to update our library and add books to the individual classrooms.

 Our chief means of communication at CVDS is through e-mail, verbal communication, and your child's cubby.
 It is imperative that cubbies are checked daily so that you are aware of all happenings at Country Village.
 In an effort to communicate with you in the most convenient and efficient manner, we are able to e-mail.

-Furthermore, Country Village Day School publishes a monthly newsletter at the beginning of each month.
+Furthermore, Country Village Day School publishes a weekly newsletter at the beginning of each week.
 This letter consists of reminders and information regarding upcoming events at Country Village.
 Weekly newsletters are written in each classroom to update you on what happened that week in the class and also what is to come in the following week.
 Younger children also receive daily sheets detailing their day.